 The main reason why companies choose logos with transparent backgrounds is the “flexibility” of those – such logos easily fit the design of any website, nicely match any color palette used on the web page and are quite in harmony with any other elements.

 Lately, logos have been used more often as watermarks (also found on bills of any currency in the world).
-This allows to make products unique and prevent faking, which brings us another advantage – they can be used as a legal guarantor of quality and genuinity.
+This allows to make products unique and prevent faking, which brings us another advantage – they can be used as a legal guarantor of quality and genuine.

-All wedding photographers add their logos on clients’ pictures, which is, in fact, advertising free of charge.
+All wedding photographers add their logos to clients’ pictures, which is, in fact, advertising free of charge.
 The newlyweds will certainly send the pictures out to everyone they know, making them notice the brand of the creator of such photographic masterpieces.
 And that will also spread the word in social networks where it’s often not easy to understand who the author of the picture is and where they can be found.

 Image formats for logos with transparent backgrounds